afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 # Conclusion

-I am not even sure Russians have names anymore in a convectional sense.
+I am not even sure Russians have names anymore in a conventional sense.
 It's just a big set of words which may have an empty phonetic intersection.
 Thanks for reading anyway.